demichie/IMEX_SfloW2D/README.md

 ### Documentation

+A wiki page describing the model is available at https://github.com/demichie/IMEX_SfloW2D/wiki

-Doxygen generated documentation can be found at http://demichie.github.io/IMEX_SfloW2D/html/
+Doxygen generated documentation of the code can be found at http://demichie.github.io/IMEX_SfloW2D/html/

 ### References